Filtering and Statistical Properties of Unimodal Maps Perturbed by Heteroscedastic Noises: Poisson statistics

 moreover

 and

 provided the limit exists.
-In such a case, since $\Phi_{S_{t'}}(\lambda)$ grows like $\upsilon^{t'},$ by the scaling (\ref{rez}) on $t'$ we finally have:
+In such a case, since $\Phi_{S_{n'}}(\lambda)$ grows like $\upsilon^{n'},$ by the scaling (\ref{rez}) on $n'$ we finally have:

-Supposing that $l(\lambda)$ is continuous at $0,$ we see that the right hand side of the previous equation is the characteristic function of a random variable $W$ which we could identify with the limit, in distribution, of $W_k.$ It turns out that $W$ is discrete and infinite divisible, so that it is {\em compound Poisson distributed.} By the same argument used in the preceding section, we could prove that when $s=constant$ then all the $q'_k(\lambda)=0$ and therefore $l(\lambda)=1.$ We have therefore proved: \begin{proposition} Let us suppose that our Markov system verifies {\bf Assumption TM} and the observational noise satisfies {\bf Assumptions EI}.
+Supposing that $l(\lambda)$ is continuous at $0,$ we see that the right hand side of the previous equation is the characteristic function of a random variable $W$ which we could identify with the limit, in distribution, of $W_k.$ It turns out that $W$ is discrete and infinitely divisible, so that it is {\em compound Poisson distributed.} By the same argument used in the preceding section, we could prove that when $s=constant$ then all the $q'_k(\lambda)=0$ and therefore $l(\lambda)=1.$ We have therefore proved: \begin{proposition} Let us suppose that our Markov system verifies {\bf Assumption TM} and the observational noise satisfies {\bf Assumptions EI}.
 Moreover suppose the observable $\phi$ enjoys {\bf Assumption B}.
-Then we have that $l(\lambda)=1,$ and $W$ has the standard Poisson distribution \end{proposition} Notice that in this case even the extremal index in the Gumbel's law is $1.$ It would be therefore interesting to explore numerically in future works the distribution of $S_{t'}$ and see what kind of compound Poisson distribution one gets.\\
+Then we have that $l(\lambda)=1,$ and $W$ has the standard Poisson distribution \end{proposition}